nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design.md

 ---

-## Finding Your Environment — CA Practical Steps
+## Finding Your Environment — Practical Steps

 > Complete these steps before we begin the next topic in this sequence.
 The goal is a single committed environment choice, supported by references and a sketch.
 Not a shortlist.
 A decision.